isomerpages/moe-pasirrissec/_cca/Sports Groups/Netball (Girls).md

 third_nav_title: Sports Groups
 variant: markdown
 ---
-At Pasir Ris Secondary, our Netball girls started their journey during the December holidays by attending the Netball festival.
+At Pasir Ris Secondary School, our Netball girls started their journey during the December holidays by attending the Netball festival.
 Before the National School Games (NSG), we also got to host a couple of friendly games.
 This offered a golden opportunity for our C Division to glean some experience for their NSG.

 ![](/images/CCA/Netball/netball_2023_01.png)
 <p align="center"><i>Secondary One first training</i></p>